ProCon Member Login

 Enter your email address and password to login to your ProCon Member Account.

-With limited capital available, Insurers now need to be persuaded to use it to provide you cover - rather than someone else.
-In order to do this, we recommend:
+Underwriting capacity is also more limited.
+As such, insurers need to be persuaded to use it to provide you cover - rather than someone else.
+To do this and to get your risk front of the queue, we recommend:

 In summary - the hard market means that it will be more difficult to obtain cover and to control premiums.
-You therefore need to prioritise your insurance management and ensure you are receiving the right advice from a specialist broker.
+Therefore, you need to prioritise your insurance management and ensure you are receiving the right advice from a specialist broker.

 With a heritage dating from the 1920s, Berkeley Insurance Group is now one of the UK's largest privately owned insurance brokers.